alan-agius4/speedy-build-tools/README.md

 #### Rules
 By default, it will try to locate the `.stylelintrc` file in the root of your project folder.

-If the file is not found it will fallback to an internal `.stylelintrc`.
+If the file is not found it will fallback to an internal `.stylelintrc` found in `config` folder.
 This file can also be used as a base for your rules.

 ___